Skip to main content

 I found a solution while attending an online workshop during the pandemic hosted by the Monotype Guild of New England.
 Carolyn Letvin had found a handpress made by a Canadian artist.
 With his permission she now has them produced and sells them.

 Compact and light-weight, the GC Palmpress creates prints that look like they ran through a traditional etching press.
-Using soy-based Akua inks, I could make these in my basement studio without a full printmaking studio.

 The “Subtractive” Nature of Monotype